New Lifestyle Advisor Service Coming Soon - for support with weight loss, healthy living, drugs and alcohol and exercise.

 Are you due your smear test?
 Our doctors and nurses highly recommend that eligible women have cervical smear tests every 3 or 5 years to check for abnormal cells in the cervix which may indicate early signs of cancer.
 If you are due your test, or are unsure when your test is due, please call the Surgery to enquire/to make an appointment.

 Winter Pressures: There is a lot of media coverage regarding NHS winter pressures and how busy hospitals are expecting to get.
-This applies to us too and so we are considering ways to manage our demand.
-From Monday 29th November, we will be trialling a new appointment system, whereby patients who call asking for an urgent appointment will be offered a telephone call from a GP in the first instance.
+This applies to us too and so we have considered ways to manage our demand.
+From Monday 29th November 2018, we have implemented a new appointment system, whereby patients who call asking for an urgent appointment will be offered a telephone call from a GP in the first instance.
 GPs will then call back and triage the request, either offering an appointment to come in if they deem it appropriate, or else handling the matter over the telephone.
 This will hopefully help the Surgery by limiting the numbers of patients who need to come in to be seen, and help patients by ensuring they can speak to a GP quickly and receive advice whilst not necessarily needing to come in and wait to be seen.
-The process will be reviewed throughout the month to check its efficacy and we welcome any patient feedback.

 Improved Access to Appointments